anupa87/Book-Management-System/README.md

 ### `Outcome:`

 A web applocation that allows visitors to explore a list of books, search and filter the list, borrow, renew and return books.
-Inaddition it allows an admin to perform management tasks related to users and books
+Inaddition it allows an admin to perform management tasks related to users and books.

 **Use cases:**